-For further information on market risk governance and risk appetite, see "Risk management overview" in the Company's 2014 Annual Report.
+For further information on market risk governance, see "Risk management overview" in the Company's 2015 Annual Report.

 Interest Rate Risk for Non-trading Activities

 The Bank of New York Mellon Corporation is committed to implementing and maintaining sound practices for managing interest rate risk ("IRR").
 Our IRR management structure ensures that we meet and maintain this objective.